wofsauge/IsaacDocs/docs/xml/achievements.md

 This file is used to store general informations about the ingame achievements.

-**Resource-Folder**{: .info .green }: Placing this file in your mods "resource" folder will replace the original file.
+**Resource-Folder**{: .xmlInfo .green }: Placing this file in your mods "resource" folder will replace the original file.

-**Content-Folder**{: .info .red }: Placing this file in your mods "content" folder has no effect!
+**Content-Folder**{: .xmlInfo .red }: Placing this file in your mods "content" folder has no effect!

 | Variable-Name | Possible Values | Description |